zdharma-continuum/zinit/README.md

 The `ice` subcommand – modifiers for following single command. `notabug` – the site `notabug.org`

 # News
+* 29-10-2017
+  - Subversion protocol (supported by Github) can be used to clone subdirectories when using snippets.
+This allows to load multi-file snippets.
+For example:

+    ```SystemVerilog
+    zstyle ':prezto:module:prompt' theme smiley
+    zplg ice svn; zplg snippet PZT::modules/prompt
+    ```

+  - Snippets support `Prezto` modules (e.g. with their dependencies), and can use `PZT::` URL-shorthand, like in the example above.
+One can load `Prezto` module as single file snippet, or use Subversion to download whole directory:

+    ```SystemVerilog
+    # Single file snippet, URL points to file
+    zplg snippet PZT::modules/helper/init.zsh
+    # Multi-file snippet, URL points to directory to clone with Subversion
+    zplg ice svn; zplg snippet PZT::modules/prompt
+    ```

+  - Fixed a bug with `cURL` usage (snippets) for downloading, it will now be properly used

 * 13-10-2017
   - Snippets can use "OMZ::" prefix to easily point to `Oh-My-Zsh` plugins and libraries, e.g.: